Chair-for-Security-Engineering/RacingBIKE/README.md

 `BRAM_CAP`        | Defines the size (in bits) of the memory modules available on the target device

+Quick Start
+---
+To use and experiment with the hardware design, you can use the provided TCL script `bike.tcl` which creates a Vivado project.
+The project is ready to use such that behavioral simulations and syntheses can be executed.
+The preconfigured design instantiates a light-weight BIKE accelerator for $r=12323$.
+To change the design parameters, you can use the provided BIKE package (see above).
+The applied testvectors used by the behavioral simulation can be adapted in the testbench given as parameters in the module declaration.

 Contact and Support
 ---
 Please contact Jan Richter-Brockmann (jan.richter-brockmann@rub.de) if you have any questions, comments, if you found a bug that should be corrected, or if you want to reuse the Verilog code or parts of it for your own research projects.